-Each year, every school district, BOCES and charter school must develop/update and, after appropriate board review and public comment period, adopt a comprehensive district-wide school safety plan.2 To comply with the requirement that the plan be filed with the Commissioner, each school district, charter school and BOCES is directed to post their district-wide school safety plan, including the school code of conduct, on the district website and submit the web address/URL to the Department annually via the Safe Schools collection in SED monitoring.
+Each year, every school district, BOCES and charter school must develop/update and, after appropriate board review and public comment period, adopt a comprehensive district-wide school safety plan.
+To comply with the requirement that the plan be filed with the Commissioner, each you must post the district-wide school safety plan, including the school code of conduct, on the district website and submit the web address/URL to the Department annually via the Safe Schools collection in SED monitoring.